kubernetes/kubernetes/docs/user-guide/connecting-applications.md

 <title>Welcome to nginx!</title>
 ```

-You can generally tell the external IP of the service, since it will be the one that doesn't start with a `10.*`
+The IP address in the `EXTERNAL_IP` column is the one that is available on the public internet.
+The `CLUSTER_IP` is only available inside your
+cluster/private cloud network.

 ## What's next?